-Over the last years computers have become more and more used in education.
-On the one hand they serve in their primary function as information and communication tools18, which is by now implemented most education institutions in the form of an e-learning platform.
-More recently there is a mounting interest in using simulations and what has been named serious gaming environments.
+Over the last years computers have become used more and more in education.
+On the one hand they serve in their primary function as information and communications tools18, which has by now been implemented in most education institutions in the form of an e-learning platforms.

+But more recently, there is also a mounting interest in using them for simulations, and what has been named serious gaming environments.
 Simulations can be characterized in the given context as digitized replications of scenarios that engage the user in problems and activities with correct solutions.
-In serious gaming environments, especially when setup as massive multiplayer online role playing game (MMORPG), the learner has a wider array of opportunities and generally there is not one correct solution but knowledge is constructed in a combination of social interaction, collaboration, exploration and experimentation.
-Second Life is both; it is a platform on which interactive simulations can be presented as well as scenarios for serious gaming can be setup.
+In serious gaming environments, especially when set up as massively multi-player online role playing game (MMORPG), the learner has a wider array of opportunities.
+Generally there is not one correct solution, but knowledge is constructed in a combination of social interaction, collaboration, exploration and experimentation.
+Second Life is both: It is a platform on which interactive simulations can be presented, but scenarios for serious gaming can be set up as well.

-In the past simulations have been almost exclusively used for professional or vocational training, e.g. for pilots, or military controllers.
-These simulations had a high development cost and where rather static products once they were developed.
+In the past, simulations have been almost exclusively used for professional or vocational training, e.g. for pilots, or military controllers.
+These simulations had a high development cost and were rather static products once they were developed.
 The virtual worlds we see emerging today are evolving platforms rather than finished products.
-As such they host a multitude of simulations at the same time.
-In the case of Second Life some are primarily for entertainment, some for commercial purposes and some for education.
-Furthermore is the nature of the simulation not static anymore, as users develop the virtual elements of the simulation themselves within the platform, they can also amend them as need be19.
+As such, they host a multitude of simulations at the same time.
+In the case of Second Life, some are primarily for entertainment, some for commercial purposes and some for education.
+Furthermore, the nature of the simulation is not static anymore.
+Users develop the virtual elements of the simulation themselves within the platform, and thus they can also amend these elements according to their needs19.

-In the following paragraphs we will first review some key positive and negative aspects of virtual worlds especially in comparison with traditional e-learning environments, secondly we will look into some interesting applications of Second Life for teaching and learning.
+In the following paragraphs we will first review some key aspects of virtual worlds, both positive and negative, particularly in comparison with traditional e-learning environments.
+Then we will look into some interesting applications of Second Life for teaching and learning.